 There are two main types of body acne:

-It’s non-inflammatory acne — specifically whiteheads — that are typically confused with keratosis pilaris.
-But whiteheads are different in the following ways:
+It's non-inflammatory acne — specifically whiteheads — and small, inflammatory papules that are typically confused with keratosis pilaris.
+But whiteheads and papules are different from KP in the following ways:

 - Usually normal to oily skin